Werenode/IOTPAY_guide/README.md

 ### Install MetaMask

-If MetaMask is not detected, you’ll see a prompt to install it.
+If MetaMask is not detected, you'll see a prompt to install it.
 Download it from the official website and add it to your browser.

 ![noMetamask](images/auth/noMetamask.png)